 The immunisations you may need are decided by your health, age, lifestyle and occupation.
 Together, these factors are referred to as HALO.

 View the HALO graphic (PDF) to find out more.

-A diphtheria and tetanus booster is recommended between 50 and 59 years of age (inclusive) and is provided free-of-charge in Victoria.
-See your doctor or consult with your local government immunisation service provider for more information.
+A diphtheria and tetanus booster is recommended between 50 and 59 years of age (inclusive), and is provided free of charge in Victoria.
+See your doctor or ask your local government immunisation service provider for more information.

 Before diphtheria immunisation